 HOMECOMING QUEEN – I’m so glad we don’t have this tradition.
 Really.
 It sounds just awful.
 We do have end of school celebrations.

 PROM – Some of our schools call them ‘balls’.
 Others call them ‘formals’.
 But I’ve not heard proms.
 What is it short for?
 There is usually an ‘after party’, which is shut down if the teachers get wind of it, then it moves somewhere else.
 Traditional high schools still teach their students ballroom dancing beforehand, and retain the ‘invite a partner’ thing, but more and more liberal high schools are deconstructing the idea of ‘partners’, and instead encourage their students to just turn up and have a good time when they get there.
 This is to avert the need for major stress for students who can’t find a partner, and avoids discrimination of non-heterosexual students, who are still banned from bringing their partners to the school ball at some schools, both state and religious.
+For a fictional, horror example of a prom, see Carrie by Stephen King.

 In Australia, there is ‘schoolies’ week – an huge week-long party which started at Broadbeach.
 But not everyone is interested in attending that.
 It receives a lot of media attention every year because bad things happen there too.
 A lot of Australians have very fond memories of schoolies.
 In New Zealand, there isn’t a huge organised thing like that, but lots of students get together with friends and stay for a week in someone’s family bach (holiday home) or take a car trip around New Zealand before spending the rest of summer stacking shelves at a supermarket.